-The dish's parabola can be designed so the focus point is closer to the surface of the dish, referred to a "short focal length" dish, or further away from the dish's surface, referred to as a "long focal length" dish.
+The dish's parabola can be designed so

+the focus point is closer to the surface of the dish, referred to a "short focal length" dish, or further away from the dish's surface, referred to as a "long focal length" dish.
 To get the exact focal length, measure the diameter of the dish and the depth of the dish.
 The diameter squared divided by 16 times the depth is the focal length.
 The focal length divided by the diameter of the dish gives the focal ratio, commonly shown as f/D. Center-fed dishes are usually short focal ratios in 0.3 to 0.35 ranges.
 Offset-fed dishes are usually longer focal length such as 0.45 to 0.8.
 If you attach a couple of small mirrors (a couple of the YF's eye shadow mirrors when she isn't looking) to the outer front surface of a dish and then point the dish at the Sun, you will easily find the focus point of the dish.
 Put the reflector of the patch or helix just beyond this point of focus.

-An alternate method for finding a dish's focal length is suggested by W1GHZ, and he provides that calculation on his Web site at: www.w1ghz.cx/10g/10g\home. htm.
+An alternate method for finding a dish's focal length is suggested by W1GHZ, and he provides that calculation on his Web site at: www.w1ghz.cx/10g/10g_home. htm.
 This method literally measures a solid-surface dish by the dimensions of the bowl of water that it will form when properly positioned.

 While many of us enjoy building our own antennas, some of these microwave antennas are so small that they don't require a truck to transport them.
 Surplus market availability of these small dish antennas makes their construction unproductive.
-Many AO-40 operators have followed the practices of AO-13 operators in using a surplus MMDS linear screen parabolic reflector antenna, Fig 23.50.
+Many hams use the practices of AO-13 operators in using a surplus MMDS linear screen parabolic reflector antenna, Fig 23.46.
 These grid-dish antennas are often called "barbeque dishes".
-K5OE, Fig 23.51, and K5GNA, Fig 23.52, have been showing us how to greatly improve these linearly polarized reflectors by adapting them for the CP service desired for AO-40.
-See the K5OE site: members.aol.com/k5oe/.
-The work shown us by these operators illustrate that simple methods can be used to "circularize" a linear dish and to further add to its gain by using simple methods to increase the dish area and feed efficiency.
+K5OE, Fig 23.47, and K5GNA, Fig 23.48, have been showing us how to greatly improve these linearly polarized reflectors by adapting them for the CP service.
+See the K5OE site: members.aol. com/k50e/.
+The work shown us by these operators illustrate that simple methods can be used to "circularize" a linear dish and to